The Difference Between Strategic and Tactical Thinking (With Real Examples)

 this matters more than it used to.

-The pace of information coming at most professionals today makes tactical thinking feel even more necessary — and strategic thinking feel even more out of reach.
+even more out of reach.
 There's always something urgent.
 There's always a fire.

 But the professionals who build real leverage in their